XMNNguyen/ECS179/ProjectDocumentTemplate.md

 # Main Roles #

-* Producer + Press Kit and Trailer : Ian O'Connell
+* Producer : Ian O'Connell
-* Game Logic + Game Feel : Martin Nguyen
+* Game Logic : Martin Nguyen
-* Animation and Visuals + Narrative Design : Charlie Edwards
+* Animation and Visuals : Charlie Edwards
-* User Interface and Input + Audio : Jason Gao
+* User Interface and Input : Jason Gao
-* Movement/Physics + Gameplay Testing : Cyrus Azad
+* Movement/Physics : Cyrus Azad

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.